vahiiiid/php-test/readme.md

 there are several api to work with entities, it is a road map to work sequentially with them:
 1. login with one of the below users with different roles created with seeders:

-    1.1 username: user@gmail.com,  pass: user, role: user 1.2 username: admin@gmail.com, pass: admin, role: admin
+    1.1 username: user@gmail.com,  pass: user, role: user

+    1.2 username: admin@gmail.com, pass: admin, role: admin

-2. then add your access_token given to you as response to token variable in postman
+2. then add your access_token as token variable in postman environment
-3. get a list of restaurants and restaurant food by making 2 api call
+3. get a list of restaurants and restaurant's food by making these 2 api call
 4. store an order with knowledge of data given for restaurant and it's food
 5. make changes to your orders